 Per request, here’s a photo of the edge detail for this countertop.
 Laminate countertops come in all different types of edge profiles (although I’ve found that once you get into fancy edging the price goes way up).
 I just got the basic edge veneer because of the curve near the left of my countertop in the picture above.

-I’ve had a few inquires for closeups of the seams on the countertop.
+I’ve had a few inquires for closeups of the current seams on the countertop.
 I did my best to take some photos of them.
 In some instances they are so difficult to see I actually used my finger to point them out to you.
 Hope this helps!
-These are the seams that are currently in my countertop — AFTER it was reinstalled.

 Dolce Vita Laminate Countertop Revealed: